Propinquity: Types

-Various types of propinquity exist, varying from Industry/Occupational Propinquity, in which similar people working in the same field or job tend to be attracted to one another.
-Residential Propinquity, in which people living in the same area or within neighborhoods of each other tend to come together.
-Acquaintance Propinquity, a form of proximity in existence when friends tend to have a special bond of interpersonal attraction.
+Various types of propinquity exist: industry/occupational propinquity, in which similar people working in the same field or job tend to be attracted to one another; residential propinquity, in which people living in the same area or within neighborhoods of each other tend to come together; and acquaintance propinquity, a form of proximity in existence when friends tend to have a special bond of interpersonal attraction.
 Many studies have been performed in assessing various propinquities and their effect on marriage.

 Virtual propinquity

 The introduction of instant messaging and video conferencing has reduced the effects of propinquity.
 Online interactions have facilitated instant and close interactions with people despite a lack of material presence.
 This allows a notional "virtual propinquity" to work on virtual relationships where people are connected virtually.
 However, research that came after the development of the internet and email has shown that physical distance is still a powerful predictor of contact, interaction, friendship, and influence.